0abc/0abc-a22/README.md

 * For more detailed information, please have a look at **0abc-readme.pdf**

 ## Brief overview
+* Hundreds of files, containing thousands of tweaks and minor changes, most of which will probably go unnoticed
 * All soldiers cost at least some metal to encourage feminization
-* Cavalry can no longer be trained at the civic centre
 * All soldiers have their attack rate normalized to 1 second
-* All soldiers (citizen, mercenary, and champion) can advance in rank; instead of basic/advanced/elite, units start at rank 0 and can promote a dozen times, up to rank 12; each rank grant +5% health, attack damage, and capture strength
+* All soldiers (citizen, mercenary, and champion) can advance in rank; instead of basic/advanced/elite, units start at rank 0 and can promote a dozen times, up to rank 12; each rank grants +5% health, attack damage, and capture strength
 * Camelry, chariotry, and elephantry are now distinct classes, separate from cavalry; as a consequence, they no longer benefit from cavalry technologies
+* Cavalry, camels, and worker elephants can no longer be trained at the civic centre or crannog
+* Loot is standardized to 10% of total costs (applies to ships, siege weapons, soldiers, structures, and support units); experience is standardized to be equal to:
+  100% of total costs (soldiers)
+  50% of total costs (siege weapons, war ships)
+  10% of total costs (fishing boats, merchant ships, support units) 10% of maximum health (civic centres, fortresses, towers, walls) 5% of maximum health (other structures)
 * Economic buildings and walls can be constructed in neutral territory
-* All walls and towers are stronger and more expensive; palisade and outpost are available in village phase, siege wall and sentry tower in town phase, and stone wall and defense tower in city phase
+* All walls and towers are stronger and more expensive; palisade and outpost are available in village phase, outposts can be upgraded individually to sentry towers in town phase, siege wall and sentry tower are available in town phase, sentry towers can be upgraded individually to defense towers in city phase, stone wall and defense tower are available in city phase;
-* All ships and most major buildings can be bribed (reveal their vision range for 10 seconds): civic centres, docks, libraries, markets, theatres, wonders
+* Phase advances no longer increase citizen soldier health nor metal gather rate
 * A third level of infantry and cavalry armoury researches is available; blacksmith can be constructed in village phase
+* All ships, traders, and most major buildings can be bribed (espionage: reveal their vision range for 10 seconds): civic centres, colonies, crannogs, docks, embassies, halls, libraries, markets, naval shipyards, palaces, temples, theatres, and wonders
 * Trade gain now depends on x+x^1.5 (instead of x^2), with x the distance between markets

 ### Population size
-* 0: war dogs
+* 0: war dogs, fire ships
-* 1: infantry, support units, fishing boats, merchant ships
+* 1: infantry, support units, fishing boats, merchant ships, small galleys
-* 2: cavalry, camels, ballistae, biremes
+* 2: cavalry, camels, siege ballistae, transport ships, biremes
-* 3: worker elephants, onagers, triremes
+* 3: worker elephants, siege onagers, triremes
-* 4: bigae (two-horsed chariots), rams
+* 4: bigae (two-horsed chariots), siege rams, quadriremes
-* 5: quinqueremes
+* 5: (three-man chariots), quinqueremes
-* 6: quadrigae (four-horsed chariots), war elephants, siege towers
+* 6: quadrigae (four-horsed chariots), war elephants, siege towers, sexiremes
+* 7: septiremes
+* 8: octoremes
+* 9: noviremes
+* 10: deceremes (juggernaut)

 ### Bonus attacks (counters and penalties)
 * Crossbow infantry: 1.25× vs Ranged Infantry, 0.5× vs Structures